zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/said/README.md

 where:

 **field** is the first field or EVAL expression to be compared.
-**value** is the second field, EVAl expression or literal value to be compared
+**value** is the second field, EVAL expression or literal value to be compared

 ## Example